A Guide to Locum Tenens & Full-Time APP Salaries in 2025

 1. Location

-Where an APP practices plays a major role in determining their salary.
+Where an APP practices plays a significant role in determining their salary.
 States with higher living costs, like California or New York, generally offer higher compensation.
 Conversely, clinicians working in rural or underserved areas may also earn more due to the shortage of healthcare providers.
-Some states even offer incentives like loan repayment programs for clinicians willing to serve in underserved areas.
+Some states even offer incentives, such as loan-repayment programs, for clinicians willing to serve in underserved areas.

 2. Specialty

 Certain specialties command higher salaries due to the complexity and demand for those services.
-For example, CRNAs earn more than many other APPs because their role in administering anesthesia requires advanced training and high levels of responsibility.
+For example, CRNAs earn more than many other APPs because their role in administering anesthesia requires advanced training and significant responsibility.
 Similarly, PAs and NPs specializing in cardiology, emergency medicine, or oncology often see higher compensation than those working in general practice or family medicine.

 3. Years of Experience

 As with most professions, experience directly correlates with earning potential.
 Entry-level NPs and PAs may start at the lower end of the salary range, but they can expect their earnings to increase over time.
-CRNAs with more experience can see their salaries rise above $250,000 annually, particularly if they take on leadership roles or specialize in areas like pain management.
+CRNAs with more experience can earn salaries above $250,000 annually, particularly if they take on leadership roles or specialize in areas such as pain management.

 4. Type of Employer